DeveloperCenterUA/HospitalDash/README.md

 # COVID 19  Tracker

-A simple dashboard for the realtime COVID-19 patient data of the Sri Lanka.
+A simple dashboard for the realtime COVID-19  data .
+- local data connected now to Sri Lanka Health Department API / need to replace with data from Ukraine
+- localization (move text to translate in one file)

 ## Tech Stack